zhong0/2018-referendum_data_visualization/README.md

   >The election data is from Central Election Commission in Taiwan.
 We formed the data to Json format.
 The data was set in Javascript files with Document method belonging to Web API.
 The map data is the topoJson format and set with topoJson library.

 * ### UI Operation
   >The animation and interaction with the user are mainly applied the svg library based on D3 js.
-The method geoPath(), projection(), and etc., are contributed to map operation.
+The method geoPath(), projection(), and etc., support to the map operation.
 The data converts to the pie form to draw the doughnut chart.
 To modify the attributes of the object, attr() method is used.
 To animate it, transition() method is applied.

 * ### User Interface
   >The layout is arranged by html.
 The attributes are designed by css.